 What’s caused the shift?
 The cloud—mostly.
 Take the example of the iPhone.
 Users can build a library of apps that suit their individual needs.
 If an app is needed to find the nearest drugstore, it can be downloaded.
 The immediate need is fulfilled.
 That same principle is being applied to B2B software because businesses don’t want to pay an up-front premium for a features-rich solution that they won’t use.
 They want the same delivery model applied to enterprise software.

 The demand is being answered.
 Today, instead of delivering complicated software, IT services are having to take a cold, hard look at how to stay competitive.
-Delivery is changing to XaaS (X-as-a-Service, or pay-as-you-go), updates are ongoing, and support services are in place to help customers realize the full potential of the solution.
+Delivery is changing to Everything-as-a-Service (XaaS, or pay-as-you-go subscription models), updates are ongoing, and support services are in place to help customers realize the full potential of the solution.
 This shift is resulting in new supplier-customer dynamics, tailored offerings, and matured engagement strategies.
 It’s reshaping professional services.

 Find out how to address the consumption gap in the Changepoint white paper, “Professional Services and Customer-Centricity: Bridging the Consumption Gap.”
 Discover what’s being directly affected as the power shifts from supplier to vendor and how to stay competitive by closing the consumption gap and keeping customers top-of-mind.